 Residents and businesses inside the red quarantine area can help to eliminate fruit fly by practising a few simple measures, including:

-- DO report any maggots found in fruit or fruiting vegetables immediately to the Fruit Fly Hotline on 1300 666 010.
+- REPORT any maggots found in fruit or fruiting vegetables.
+Place in a plastic bag, seal it and contact the Fruit Fly Hotline (1300 666 010).